That-Cool-Coder/is-it-rick/README.md

 Attributes:
 - `url` (string) - the URL that holds the Rick Roll.
 - `verified` (boolean) - has this Rick Roll been verified by an administrator?
-- `description` (string) (unimplemented) - a user-provided description of this Rick Roll.
+- `description` (string) - a user-provided description of this Rick Roll.
 Should be optional.

 ###### `URL`